 A Spartanburg developer is the latest firm to capitalize on the industrial growth expanding along the Interstate 26 corridor in Berkeley County.
 The Upstate firm hopes to build one of Charleston’s largest distribution centers in the region.

-Johnson Development Associates has filed a permit application with the Army Corp of Engineers to fill 8.2 acres of wetlands at a 91-acre site in Jedburg.
-The 829,000 square foot speculative building would be built on the eastbound side of I-26 near the Charleston Trade Center.
+Johnson Development Associates has filed a permit application with the Army Corp of Engineers.
+They plan to fill 8.2 acres of wetlands at a 91-acre site in Jedburg.
+The 829,000 square foot speculative building would be on the eastbound side of I-26 near the Charleston Trade Center.
 The only building larger in the area is a 1.1 million square foot TBC Tire distribution site across the interstate.
-The development of the speculative building is part of a larger historical boom in the Charleston region particularly near the Volvo $1.1 billion manufacturing site in Ridgeville.
+The development of the speculative building is part of a larger historical boom in the Charleston region.
+This boom is due to the $1.1 billion Volvo manufacturing site in Ridgeville.
 Volvo plans to begin production of the remodeled S60 sedan this summer.

 The distribution center does not have a tenant lined up yet by Johnson Development Associates.
 The Upstate firm’s investment is part of the biggest surge in speculative development in the region’s history.